 f.
 Open Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:
+Specify the processes that are employed to assure that all willing and qualified providers

 Interested providers contact Missouri Medicaid Audit & Compliance (MMAC), Provider Enrollment Unit.
 Any provider who meets provider qualifications is allowed to enroll.
 Specific criteria regarding programs, provider enrollment requirements, as well as MMAC contact information are available to all individuals through the MMAC website at: http://mmac.mo.gov.